dcazman/MRNAP/README.md

 # MRNAP
-Mold Report Name And Path function.T he MRNAP function creates a file path for a report based on various options and parameters.
+Mold Report Name And Path function.
+The MRNAP function creates a file path for a report based on various options and parameters.
 The function allows customization of the report name, destination directory, file extension, and various time-related options.
 It can also move similar files to an "old" directory if the Move switch is specified.
 The extension default is .csv and the default directory is C:\Reports.
 The nested default directory is C:\Reports\old.